-- 1 way in fixing these issues.
-We expect our military to set - 2 the example for the rest of society to follow. - 3 The purpose of this hearing today is to help our - 4 military do just that.
-Much has been accomplished, but - 5 there remains much more to be done. - 6 I will turn to Ranking Member Gillibrand at this time, - 7 followed by recognition of Senator McSally.
-Senator - 8 Gillibrand?
+21 Senator Tillis: But the subcommittee knows that sexual 22 assault, unwanted sexual contact, sexual harassment and 23 retaliation are issues that affect not only the armed forces 24 but our society as a whole.
+We expect our armed forces, 25 however, to be better.
+We expect the military to lead the way in fixing these issues.
+We expect our military to set the example for the rest of society to follow.
+The purpose of this hearing today is to help our military do just that.
+Much has been accomplished, but there remains much more to be done. б I will turn to Ranking Member Gillibrand at this time, followed by recognition of Senator McSally.
+Senator Gillibrand?

-- 1 STATEMENT OF HON.
-KIRSTEN E. GILLIBRAND, U.S. SENATOR - 2 FROM NEW YORK - 3 Senator Gillibrand: Thank you, Chairman Tillis, for - 4 holding this hearing.
-I am very grateful, and I am really - 5 grateful to our witnesses today.
-Thank you so much for - 6 being here. - 7 I am pleased that our subcommittee is committed to - 8 solving our military sexual assault problem, but I have to - 9 say that I am incredibly disappointed that after years of - 10 fighting this problem, after so many incremental changes in - 11 the law, that we are still in the exact same place.
-Sexual - 12 assault in the military is still pervasive.
-It is still - 13 hurting our military readiness.
-It is still causing - 14 thousands of our service members to suffer.
-The trends and - 15 numbers are going in the wrong direction.
-So we must fix - 16 this.
-We need a fundamentally different approach to how - 17 these crimes are being prosecuted because the services have - 18 not done nearly enough to solve the problem themselves. - 19 My office routinely receives information from a variety - 20 of sources about the military's failure to appropriately - 21 address sexual assaults and other sexual misconduct. - I am counting on our witnesses on the first panel to - 23 describe the problems encountered day to day by survivors of - 24 sexual misconduct, and I want to note my appreciation of the - 25 survivors willing to testify.
-They have served our country
+STATEMENT OF HON.
+KIRSTEN E. GILLIBRAND, U.S. SENATOR FROM NEW YORK

+Senator Gillibrand: Thank you, Chairman Tillis, for holding this hearing.
+I am very grateful, and I am really grateful to our witnesses today.
+Thank you so much for being here.

+7 I am pleased that our subcommittee is committed to 8 solving our military sexual assault problem, but I have to say that I am incredibly disappointed that after years of 9 10 fighting this problem, after so many incremental changes in 11 the law, that we are still in the exact same place.
+Sexual 12 assault in the military is still pervasive.
+It is still hurting our military readiness.
+It is still causing 13 14 thousands of our service members to suffer.
+The trends and 15 numbers are going in the wrong direction.
+So we must fix 16 this.
+We need a fundamentally different approach to how 17 these crimes are being prosecuted because the services have 18 not done nearly enough to solve the problem themselves.

+My office routinely receives information from a variety of sources about the military's failure to appropriately address sexual assaults and other sexual misconduct.

-- 1 and now are leading additional service by having the resolve - 2 to share their painful experiences with us and with the - 3 world. - 4 Witnesses on the second panel should listen carefully - 5 to the testimony of the witnesses on the first panel, as I - 6 expect the second panel witnesses to address the issues - 7 described by the first panel. - 8 It should be clear to any unbiased observer that the - 9 military is not attacking the problem with any of the focus - 10 or intensity that it would attack just about any other - 11 problem.
-The Department of Defense consistently tells us - 12 that addressing sexual assault in the military is a chain of - 13 command responsibility and that the chain of command will - 14 fix it.
-But the chain of command has failed in this regard. - 15 The most recent survey of prevalence of unwanted sexual - 16 conduct found that sexual assaults have increased at the - 17 military service academies, and other surveys by the - 18 Department itself show increased reporting while cases are - 19 decreasing and a very alarming rate of retaliation by those - 20 in command against victims of sexual assault.
-The - 21 Pentagon's next annual report on sexual assault in the - 22 military will include the results of the most recent survey - 23 of military personnel across the Department.
-It will not be - 24 surprising -- but I will be disappointed, though -- to see a - 25 similar increase in unwanted sexual conduct throughout the
+I am counting on our witnesses on the first panel to describe the problems encountered day to day by survivors of sexual misconduct, and I want to note my appreciation of the survivors willing to testify.
+They have served our country and now are leading additional service by having the resolve to share their painful experiences with us and with the world.

+Witnesses on the second panel should listen carefully to the testimony of the witnesses on the first panel, as I expect the second panel witnesses to address the issues described by the first panel.

+8 It should be clear to any unbiased observer that the 9 military is not attacking the problem with any of the focus 10 or intensity that it would attack just about any other problem.
+The Department of Defense consistently tells us 11 12 that addressing sexual assault in the military is a chain of command responsibility and that the chain of command will 13 14 fix it.
+But the chain of command has failed in this regard.
+15 The most recent survey of prevalence of unwanted sexual 16 conduct found that sexual assaults have increased at the military service academies, and other surveys by the 17 18 Department itself show increased reporting while cases are 19 decreasing and a very alarming rate of retaliation by those 20 in command against victims of sexual assault.
+The Pentagon's next annual report on sexual assault in the 21 22 military will include the results of the most recent survey 23 of military personnel across the Department.
+It will not be 24 surprising -- but I will be disappointed, though -- to see a 25 similar increase in unwanted sexual conduct throughout the